 I had just finished telling a physician colleague that I was volunteering on the team of a documentary about physician suicide.
 I told her that at least 400 U.S. doctors die every year in this way, that many of them are shockingly young, and the epidemic knows no international boundaries.
-Advertisements Continue reading Why aren’t we talking more about physician suicides?
+Continue reading Why aren’t we talking more about physician suicides?

 Depending on whom you ask, mobile phones and other portable electronic devices are either the single most important technological innovation of our lifetimes or dangerous, radiation-emitting devices that pose a major risk to public health in the long term.
 Continue reading Cellphones and Hidden Radiation: Is There Evidence of Harm?

 1. She has slept for 3 hours in the last 48.
 2. On his first day of residency, a vindictive doctor sent him on an errand to a nonexistent department just to watch him suffer.
-On … Continue reading 13 Reasons Why A Young Dr. Will Die By Suicide
+On … Continue reading 13 Reasons Why A Young Doctor Will Die By Suicide

 One of the saddest outcomes of the Republican moves against the Affordable Care act was that revelation that many ACA enrollees didn’t know Obamacare was the same thing.
 Patients tweeted things like “Down with Obamacare!
 I’m on an Affordable Care Act plan!”
 The same patients may well have voted for the current president and for anti-ACA Republicans, not realizing that they themselves would lose their health insurance.
 How did this branding mishap happen, in a world where everyone knows that Luxottica makes every single pair of machine-made sunglasses in the country and Lancome mascara comes from the L’Oreal people?
 The … Continue reading Obamacare, Louis Vuitton, and a Crisis of Marketing